suislanchez/openDAW/README.md

 We welcome contributions from developers, musicians, educators, and enthusiasts.
 To learn more about how you can participate, visit our [Contribute](https://opendaw.org/contribute) page.

+### What We Are Looking For:

+1. **Offline desktop build (e.g., via Tauri) or a standalone installable PWA** — offer offline capability.
+2. **Cloud-agnostic project storage** — a facade layer that lets users plug in different cloud services (e.g., Drive, S3, Dropbox) for projects and sample libraries.
+3. **Live remote collaboration** — real-time session sharing and sync so multiple users can edit the same project concurrently.
+4. **AI manual assistant** — an embedded agent that answers context-aware questions and guides users through features as they work.
+5. **AI-powered stem splitting** — integrated source-separation to extract vocals, drums, and other stems directly inside the DAW.
+6. **Import and Export** - Contribute every possible file format IO

 ## Links